gekatateam/neptunus/plugins/outputs/kafka/README.md

     required_acks = "one"

     # if true, message timestamp takes from event timestamp
-    # otherwise, it will be automatically set when writing the message
+    # otherwise, it will be automatically set when writing a message
     keep_timestamp = false

     # messages partition balancer